adityahpatel/SIADS691-Covid-Real-Estate/README.md

 # SIADS691-Covid-Real-Estate
 Aditya & Chris

-THIS NOTEBOOK SUCCESSFULLY PULLS ALL SALES TRANSACTIONS OF HOMES IN EACH OF THE 74 COUNTIES IN CALIFORNIA.
+CONCLUSION: THIS NOTEBOOK SUCCESSFULLY PULLS ALL HOME SALES TRANSACTIONS OF IN EACH OF THE 74 COUNTIES IN CALIFORNIA using ATTOM API.

-Named each file with the geoID of the county.
-Total 74 counties are there in California as per ATTOM.
-71 of them contain transactions between $500K and $5M between 1 Oct 2019 and 1 April 2021.
-The others have 0 transactions - too small
+For each county, 1 text file is generated.
+This means 74 files will be generated.
+71 are generated as 3 counties have no transactions with our criteria

+The following variables in the code can be easily changed to expand or contract search results.
+Currently we set:
+1) FROM DATE - 1st Oct 2019
+2) TO DATE - 1st April 2021
+3) Minimum transaction size - $500K
+4) Maximum transaction size - $5M

 Set the maximum number of records fetched with each API call to be 50,000 which is more than sufficient.
 This is through the ‘pagesize’ query parameter.

+--------------------Ignore below----------------
 Challenges:
 Data is too granulated
 First find the geoID for all counties using the Area endpoint.
 Then iterate over geoID for all transactions using /properties/sale endpoint
  Could not iterate over 74 counties with 74 API calls.
 After about 15 calls, the status header itself was not returned.